Building a home gym is one of the most exciting times in your workout life.

 Related Article - Home Gym Ideas For Small Apartments

-As you can see in this image, the ceiling is barely high enough to fit the rack.
-There will be no pull-ups here, no overhead presses, and very few jumping or bouncing cardio exercises.
-Instead, we find a squat rack with an adjustable bench.
+There's no space for pull-ups here, no overhead press, and very few jumping or bouncing cardio exercises.
+Instead, there's a squat rack with a weights bench.

 The lighting is also out of the way of possible contact and bright enough to see everything you need.

 Read More - Home Gym Storage and Organization